sabirove/codec/README.md

 #### Buffering

-IO buffering is addressed with special kind of `CodecFilter`: [CodecBufferSpec](src/main/java/com.github.sabirove/codec/filter/CodecBufferSpec.java), which is used as an *edge* filter applying the `BufferedInputStream/BufferedOutputStream` wrappers on top of the target streams.
+IO buffering is addressed with [CodecBufferSpec](src/main/java/com.github.sabirove/codec/filter/CodecBufferSpec.java) which is a special kind of `CodecFilter` placed on the *outer edge* of the filter chain to apply `BufferedInputStream/BufferedOutputStream` wrappers on top of the target streams.
 Obtain with factory `CodecBufferSpec.ofSize(..)` specifying the input/output buffer sizes in bytes or opt in for the default sized one with `CodecBufferSpec.ofDefaultSize()`.
-Certain kinds of `Input/Output -Stream` types can be excluded from buffering application by means of `CodecBufferSpec.withXXXStreamExclusions(..)` calls.
+Certain kinds of `Input/Output -Stream` types can be excluded from buffering application by means of `.withXXXStreamExclusions(..)` or `.addXXXStreamExclusions(..)` instance calls.

 #### Serialization functions